rohanOO769/Oral_Exam_Bot/README.md

 2. Click the "Start Oral Exam" button to initiate the exam.
    ![image](https://github.com/rohanOO769/Oral_Exam_Bot/assets/104089399/49f7ba20-7934-40a1-bcf9-94c0ae292194)

-3. Follow the on-screen instructions for answering questions and interacting with the LLM (I've used openai api).
+3. Follow the on-screen instructions for answering questions and interacting with the LLM.

 ## Technologies Used

 - React.js (Frontend)
 - Node.js (Backend)
-- Large Language Model (LLM) for question generation
+- Large Language Model (LLM) for question generation (I've used openai api)
 - Speech-to-Text and Text-to-Speech services
 - HTML/CSS for web interface
 - MongoDB or your preferred database for transcript storage